Sending Docs Checklist for Business Entity Tax Returns

 We provide worldwide tax preparation service and your ability to communicate with us is critical to everyone’s success.
 And your comfort level in sending sensitive and personal information is our top priority so we have implemented three ways to safely and securely send your tax documents to us:

 Since 2007 we have used ShareFile to provides secure, online document exchange.
-Sharefile will allow you to securely upload your tax documents to our office.
+ShareFile will allow you to securely upload your tax documents to our office.
 As more companies electronically provide year-end tax statements and forms, and as scanners become more user friendly, uploading these files will save you time and resources.
-In addition, Sharefile will be used to deliver your tax returns for review prior to eFiling.
+In addition, ShareFile will be used to deliver your tax returns for review prior to eFiling.

 Note on Scanning: Do what you can, but know that creating and submitting a PDF for each tax document is our selfish preference should you be wondering.
 We drag each tax document into various folders in your electronic tax binder.

-We understand not everyone will be comfortable using Sharefile and therefore we will accommodate all reasonable requests accompanied with cash or booze for alternative ways of sending your tax documents to us.
+We understand not everyone will be comfortable using ShareFile and therefore we will accommodate all reasonable requests accompanied with cash or booze for alternative ways of sending your tax documents to us.
+Otherwise, you can access ShareFile using this link.

 Secure Fax